Cost of IT Downtime

 All of the issues mentioned above can cause downtime and cost your business in numerous ways.
 While most businesses are familiar with the direct revenue losses that accompany downtime, there are a number of other direct and indirect impacts.

-• Lost revenue generating hours immediately accompany business downtime.
-While losses will be higher for businesses who rely on high-level data transactions, downtime always leads to a reduction in time spent actually earning.
+- Lost revenue generating hours immediately accompany business downtime.
+While losses will be higher for businesses that rely on high-level data transactions, downtime always leads to a reduction in time spent actually earning.

 If you want to do everything you can to avoid downtime, managed IT services are a great solution.